Scientific diving: Safety record

 A survey of some half a million scientific dives reported 7 fatalities and 21 cases of decompression illness.
 These rates are lower than those previously reported for military personnel, recreational divers in the UK, recreational divers in the Caribbean, recreational divers in western Canada and wreck divers in cold water.

 Nitrox has been used for open circuit scientific diving since the early 1970s with no evidence of increased DCS risk in comparison with similar air dives.

 A maximum oxygen partial pressure of 1.6 bar has been found generally acceptable for open circuit nitrox diving by the scientific community, and it has not been found necessary to screen for carbon dioxide retention.

 Investigation of the order of dive profiles has shown no statistical increase of decompression sickness risk in reverse profile diving.
-No validity was found for the rule of diving progressively shallower in successive no-decompression dives imposed by recreational diver training organisations.
+No validity was found for the rule of diving progressively shallower in successive no-decompression dives imposed by some recreational diver training organisations.

 As of 1992 the prevalence of decompression illness in the United States was estimated at one case per 100,000 dives for the scientific diving community.
 This may be compared with approximately one case per 1000 dives for commercial diving and one case per 5000 dives for recreational diving.
 The reported decompression sickness rate of 1:100,000 over 50 years appears to be acceptable to the scientific diving community.
 Diving profiles resemble recreational diving more than other sectors, but the incident rate in scientific diving is an order of magnitude lower than for recreational diving.
 This has been attributed to more thorough entry-level and continued training, better supervision and operational procedures and medical and fitness screening.

 A survey of just over a million scientific dives by AAUS members between January 1998 through December 2007 yielded a total of 95 valid incident reports, for an all-incidents rate of 0.931/10,000 person-dives.
 Detailed review showed that 33 of these involved decompression illness giving an incidence for DCI of 0.324/10,000 person-dives, including some ambiguous cases.
 This rate is lower than published rates for recreational, instructional, dive guide, commercial and military diving, but higher than the 1992 estimate.